 2017 is our 75th year!

 FCRP is one of the oldest conferences in the U.S. dedicated to individual spiritual exploration with a focus on in-depth psychology, specifically Jungian psychology.
 For the better part of the last half-century our Conference was held at Haverford College on Memorial Day weekend.
-It now takes place in beautiful central Pennsylvania on the campus of Lebanon Valley College.
+It was located in beautiful central Pennsylvania on the campus of Lebanon Valley College for 27 years.
+In 2018 the Conference will move to Pendle Hill near Philadelphia.

 As part of a spiritual community, we seek: